-Refusing immediate medical treatment after being involved in a car accident is a mistake.
+Refusing immediate medical treatment after being involved in an Omaha car accident is a mistake.
 The insurance adjuster will say that you were not actually hurt that badly because you did not go to a doctor.
 The insurance defense attorney will claim that you are lying about the extent of your injuries.
-Refusing medical care after a car wreck allows the insurance company to argue that you are not actually injured.
+Refusing medical care after a car wreck allows the other party’s insurance company to argue that you are not actually injured.

 People typically refuse treatment initially because they do not realize how severe their injuries actually are and think they are okay in the moment.
-Another reason is that they do not have insurance and know that once they go to the emergency room, they are going to face thousands of dollars in hospital bills, depending on what they do.
+Another reason is that they do not have insurance and know that once they go to the emergency room, they are going to face thousands of dollars in hospital bills, depending on the extent of the treatment they receive.

 Failing to Follow Doctors’ Orders

 In the aftermath of an Omaha car accident, it is a mistake to not follow doctors’ orders or follow up with medical treatment.
 Failing to follow doctors’ orders impacts your case because it allows the insurance company to argue that you failed to mitigate your damages, and that your failure to follow treatment recommendations is the real cause of your present condition.
 The mistake of not following up with medical treatment gives the insurance company the argument that you are not actually injured.

 Giving Recorded Statements to the Defendant’s Insurance Company